taliaanderson/taliaanderson.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in the [School of Geography, Development and Environment](https://geography.arizona.edu/) and in the [Laboratory of Tree Ring Research](https://ltrr.arizona.edu/) at the University of Arizona.
-My research focuses on climate variability and change in Latin American mountain landscapes across different spatial and temporal scales.
+I am a PhD candidate in the [School of Geography, Development and Environment](https://geography.arizona.edu/) and in the [Laboratory of Tree Ring Research](https://ltrr.arizona.edu/) at the University of Arizona.
+My research focuses on climate variability and change in mountain landscapes across different spatial and temporal scales.
 I use a variety of data types, from tree rings to satellite imagery, to explore climate impacts in both localized areas and large, multi-country regions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Anderson.pdf" "newtab" >}}CV{{< /staticref >}}.